What is Skimo?

 Athlete Categories

-Race/Pro/Elite/Open/Long Course – Featuring some of the fastest racers in the word, this race division will challenge even the most fit ski mountaineering athletes as they go head-to-head on the long course across one of the aforementioned race formats.
-To qualify for the points series and national team consideration, athletes must compete in this race category. – See the individual race regarding details and sanctioning qualifications.
+Featuring some of the fastest racers in the world, this race division will challenge even the most fit Skimo athletes.
+To qualify for the points series and national team consideration, athletes must compete in this race category.

-Recreation/First Timers/Short Course – A great way to get into the sport.
+A great way to get into the sport.
 This race typically features less vertical gain/loss and distance and may not access all of the technical aspects of the long course.
-Ski/binding weight must be a minimum of 750 grams per ski/binding or 1,500 grams for the pair.

-Heavy Metal Division – Included as a special division at select races, participants with traditional backcountry skis, boots and bindings rather than specialized skimo racing equipment.
-For example, a combined single ski/binding weight of 1,450 gram (51 ounces) is a typical weight cut-off.
+Included as a special division at select races, participants with traditional (heavier) backcountry skis, boots and bindings rather than specialized, lighter weight skimo racing equipment.

-USA Skimo encourages children to recreationally participate in skimo however please check with race directors and clinic organizers about specific age requirements and divisions.
+USA Skimo encourages children to recreationally participate in Skimo.
+Please check with race directors and clinic organizers about specific age requirements and divisions.

 While age categories can vary by race and the quality of registrants, USA Skimo-sanctioned races adhere to the following age divisions by male and female: